mmvrstudio/EXPRESSJS-note-taker007/README.md

 # Description :
-Built with Express.js, this note taker that allows users to save, update and delete their notes.
+Built with Express.js, this note taker allows users to save, update and delete their notes.

 ## Deployed Application Link :  https://expressjs-note-taker007.herokuapp.com/notes